hpi-sam/digital-fuesim-manv/README.md

 -   [frontend](./frontend) the browser-based client application ([Angular](https://angular.io/))
 -   [backend](./backend) the server-side application ([NodeJs](https://nodejs.org/))
--   [benchmark](./benchmark/) benchmarks and tests some parts of the application.
+-   [benchmark](./benchmark/) benchmarks and tests some parts of the application
 -   [shared](./shared) the shared code that is used by the frontend, backend and the benchmark package

 Each package has its own `README.md` file with additional documentation.
 Please check them out before you start working on the project.